aregtech/areg-sdk/docs/DEVELOP.md

 AREG SDK is an interface-centric communication engine.
 Before creating a service, there should be service interface designed, which defines API of service, and has following sections:
 1. The overview and type of service interface (_Public_ or _Local_).
-2. The data types specific for the service or can be exported common types, which are possble to serialize.
+2. The data types specific for the service or can be exported common types, which are possible to serialize.
-3. Attributes, which are the data of services to subsribe on data set or data change notifications.
+3. Attributes, which are the data of services to subscribe on data set or data change notifications.
 4. Methods, which are _requests_, _responses_ and _broadcasts_.
 5. Constants required in service interface.
 6. Any additional file to include for the service.

 The service interfaces can be defined in a prototype XML document to generate basic servicing and client objects to extend.
 Developers may extend the generated files and implement required interfaces.
 An example of the service interface prototype is described in [Sample.siml](./Sample.siml) XML format Service Interface document file, which contains all sections.

-> 💡 The Service Interface design UI tool is in development state and will be available in next releases as a freeware.
+> 💡 The Service Interface design UI tool is in development state and will be available in next releases as a free-ware.

 ### Public and Local services